-- an effective configuration management program uses automation to maintain an accurate view of the security configurations for all information system components connected to the agency's network; consistently implements its configuration management policies, procedures, plans, and strategy at all levels of the organization; centrally manages its flaw remediation process; and monitors, analyzes, and reports qualitative and quantitative performance measures on the effectiveness of its configuration management program. - Identity and Access Management The purpose of the identity and access management domain is to evaluate the maturity of an agency's identity and access management program.
+- Configuration Management The purpose of the configuration management domain is to evaluate the maturity of an agency's configuration management program.
+An agency with an effective configuration management program uses automation to maintain an accurate view of the security configurations for all information system components connected to the agency's network; consistently implements its configuration management policies, procedures, plans, and strategy at all levels of the organization; centrally manages its flaw remediation process; and monitors, analyzes, and reports qualitative and quantitative performance measures on the effectiveness of its configuration management program. - Identity and Access Management The purpose of the identity and access management domain is to evaluate the maturity of an agency's identity and access management program.
 An agency with an effective identity and access management program ensures that all privileged and non-privileged users use strong authentication to access organizational systems; uses automated mechanisms to support the management of privileged accounts; and monitors, analyzes, and reports qualitative and quantitative performance measures on the effectiveness of its identity, credential, and access management program. - Security Training The purpose of the security training domain is to evaluate the maturity of an agency's security training program.
-An agency with an effective security training program addresses all of its identified knowledge, skills, and abilities gaps; measures the effectiveness of its security training program; and ensures staff consistently collect, monitor, and analyze qualitative and quantitative performance measures on the effectiveness of its security awareness and training activities. - O Data Protection and Privacy (DPP) The purpose of the data protection and privacy domain is to evaluate the maturity of an agency's data protection and privacy program.
+An agency with an effective security training program addresses all of its identified knowledge, skills, and abilities gaps; measures the effectiveness of its security training program; and ensures staff consistently collect, monitor, and analyze qualitative and quantitative performance measures on the effectiveness of its security awareness and training activities. - Data Protection and Privacy (DPP) The purpose of the data protection and privacy domain is to evaluate the maturity of an agency's data protection and privacy program.
 An effective data protection and privacy program enables an agency to ensure protection of its personally identifiable information (PII) and other agency-sensitive data throughout the data lifecycle; respond to privacy events; develop and maintain enhanced network defenses; and monitor, analyze, and report qualitative and quantitative performance measures on the effectiveness of its data protection and privacy program.